-Consider now the case where $G$ is a hyperbolic orbifold group.
-In its universal covering space $\mathbb{H}^2$, one finds special points of increased symmetry, i.e. invariant subsets, corresponding to a geometric realisation of the elements of $G$.
-In some cases, these points correspond to a singleton that is fixed under some element of $G$, while in other cases, they are submanifolds that are left invariant by an element of $G$.
-By the location of generators of $G$, we really mean the locations in $\mathbb{H}^2$ of the invariant subsets.
-We fix a set of generators $G_1\subset\Iso(\mathcal{X})$ for $G$ and consider subsets $S$ of the elements of $G\subset\Iso(\mathcal{X})$ with $|S|=\rank(G)$.
-We are interested in the following question: When do we have $<S>=G$?
-Interpreted within the context of group automorphisms starting from $G_1$, which will correspond to the identity morphism, we see that they are exactly those subsets $S$ that correspond to an element of $\Aut(G)$.
+In this way, starting from $G_1$, we see that for any other set of generators $S$, we have a corresponding element of $\Out(G)$, where $G_1$ corresponds to the identity morphism.
 Note, however, that we are not interested in the full group of automorphisms.
-Instead, we will restrict our attention to the subgroup of type preserving automorphisms.
+Instead, we will restrict our attention to the subgroup of type-preserving automorphisms, as defined in section \ref{sec:orbs}.
 This restriction is exactly what is needed to ensure that the combinatorics of general tilings are invariant when given as decorations of the associated orbifold (see theorem \ref{thm:mcgout} below).